Running Claude Code from Windows CLI: A Practical Guide

 Notes:

-CREATE_NEW_PROCESS_GROUPon Windows helps with process tree management and avoids some hanging issues- Piping the user prompt via stdin sidesteps command-line length limits
+CREATE_NEW_PROCESS_GROUPon Windows helps with process tree management and avoids some hanging issues (but see the caveat in the batch section below)- Piping the user prompt via stdin sidesteps command-line length limits

-encoding="utf-8"is advisable on Windows - the defaultcp1252encoding can cause instability when Claude returns a non-ASCII character or emoji
+encoding="utf-8"is important on Windows.
+The defaultcp1252encoding causes instability when Claude returns non-ASCII characters or emoji

 Parsing the JSON output